mikeygough/mikeygough/README.md

 ### hey, 👋

-currently: training as a developer at shopify while earning a computer science degree from uni.
+<i>currently</i>: training as a software developer at shopify while earning a computer science degree.

-previously: worked as a derivatives trader and researcher.
+<i>previously</i>: worked as a derivatives researcher and trader at tastytrade / small exchange.

 <code>my seemingly impossible good is happening right now.</code>